Emmanuelle Guyon, the mirror of your emotions

 "Lapis" earrings with lapis lazuli

-In the Islamic Orient, lapis lazuli was revered as a protective amulet against the evil eye, symbolizing safety and well-being.
+In Islamic tradition, lapis lazuli was regarded as a protective amulet against the evil eye, symbolizing serenity and well-being.
+Its deep blue hue adorned mosaics and minarets, particularly in mosques, where it evoked a connection to the divine.

 lapis lazuli history